aabalke/gojit/README.md

 This jit compiler requires an x86/amd64 system, and go version 1.17+.
 For handling in golang version 1.16 and earlier please [read](https://www.quasilyte.dev/blog/post/call-go-from-jit/).

-If Go function is called from jit code, the Go functions must have a nosplit directive.
+If a Go function is called from jit code, the Go functions must have a nosplit directive.
 If the JIT mutates variables though pointers, those variables must be heap allocated, and/or global.

 # Examples